Fraud Analyst: What Is It and What Do They Do?

 There are various types of companies that hire fraud analysts, including banks, credit card companies, insurance and investment firms, retailers, government agencies, and non-profit organizations.

-Some specific examples of companies currently hiring fraud analysts include Amazon, Bank of America, Meta, Google, eBay, Microsoft, Walmart, UnitedHealthcare, the Federal Bureau of Investigation (FBI), Aetna, Wells Fargo, JPMorgan Chase, Citigroup, and Target, among others.
+Some specific examples of companies currently hiring fraud analysts include Amazon, Bank of America, Meta, Google, eBay, Microsoft, Walmart, UnitedHealthcare, the Federal Bureau of Investigation (FBI), Aetna, Wells Fargo, JPMorgan Chase, Citigroup, Airbnb, Pinterest, and Target, among others.

 How Much Does a Fraud Analyst Make?